rinaogino/rinaogino.github.io/essays/newchapter.md

 <img width="300px" class="rounded float-start pe-4" src="../img/javascripticon.png">

-When initially delving into the realm of programming, you have this feeling of anxiety and stress crawling up your spine.
+When initially diving into the realm of programming, you have this feeling of anxiety and stress crawling up your spine.
 It’s like when your Professor springs a coding quiz on the very first day of a beginner's Computer Science course.
 Well, that scenario became true in my freshman year of college when I had absolutely no prior experience or knowledge in programming.
 However, the feeling of accomplishment was extraordinary when I first ran my initial one line of code in Java despite the 15 minutes it took me to write out.
 That was the start of my journey here, now I take on another challenge with that spine-crawling feeling once again to learn a new programming language: JavaScript.

 ## Getting Comfortable